aformusatii/docker-selenium-grid/README.md

 # Docker Image for Selenium Grid on Debian
 This repo contains docker file for building an image with Selenium Grid on Debian OS.
-It also exposes VNC server for debugging browser.
+It also exposes VNC server and noVNC web client for debugging.
 By default it contains only Chrome driver.
 Tested on [ODROID XU4](https://www.hardkernel.com/shop/odroid-xu4-special-price/) ARMv7 platform.